shintjoo/badgerparking/README.md

 Project Log:

+--12/14/2023 - Added in quick notifications that can be used during the demo, they are tagged with todo since they should be removed if this app were ever to be released (Daniel)

 --12/10/2023 - Map activity complete (Brian)

 --12/08/2023 - Finished creating alarms to trigger notifications, but have not tested all cases yet (Daniel)